 Your ecommerce host should also include performance and uptime monitoring that immediately alerts you both when something goes wrong.
 Should a server go down or everything slow to a crawl, you need to be able to take action immediately.

-For example, here at Kinsta, we check sites every minute for uptime with Sentry and sends an alert if anything isn’t acting as it should.
+For example, here at Kinsta, we check sites every three minutes for uptime with Sentry and send an alert if anything isn’t acting as it should.
 Any managed hosting you choose should include this crucial feature.

 And just look at how migrating to the new machines impacted one of our clients, who got an instant 100% increase in performance!
 We measured several other clients too, and all of them got a significant boost to their site speeds.